Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-Pedialyte is often considered a go-to when babies are dealing with dehydration from illnesses such as diarrhea and vomiting.
-Since it isn’t used often, however, parents might wonder is pedialyte expires or goes bad over time.
+Pedialyte is often a go-to when babies or toddlers are dealing with dehydration from illnesses such as diarrhea and vomiting.
+Since it isn’t used often, however, parents might wonder is Pedialyte expires or goes bad over time.

 Pedialyte should be discarded within 48-hours of being opened according to the manufacturer but it could likely last much longer when properly stored in the refrigerator.
 Unopened, Pedialyte can be stored at room temperature until the date on the package, usually about 2 years.